CKs-Technology-News/PrivacyTools/NOPE.md

 - [Kiwi Browser](https://kiwibrowser.com) - Collects and submits data to third-parties as [explained here](https://kiwibrowser.com/privacy-policy/), you find the [discussion on this matter here](https://github.com/Tobi823/ffupdater/issues/35).
 [KiwiBrowser](https://github.com/Tobi823/ffupdater/issues/35) has lots of dirt, see the [details](https://old.reddit.com/r/androidapps/comments/nt0pgc/kiwi_browser_is_a_spyware/).
 - [Kolor](https://app.kolor.social/) – Blockchain Social Media, uses Google Analytics.
 - [kvak](https://kvak.io/) – Not private enough and therefore not real benefit over already listed solutions.
+- [Ladybird Web Browser](https://github.com/awesomekling/ladybird) – The Ladybird Web Browser is a browser using the SerenityOS LibWeb engine with a Qt GUI.
 - [LibreCMC](https://librecmc.org/) – Missing documentation and semitransparent.
 - [LibreOffice Viewer](https://cgit.freedesktop.org/libreoffice/core/tree) – Pretty much outdated Android app which is riddled with problems.
 - [Librarian](https://librarian.codeberg.page/) – Librarian is a free and open source front-end for the LBRY/Odysee video sharing network that is also self-hostable.
 It does not proxy video streams by default.
 Videos watched through Librarian will still make direct connections to Odysee's servers but some instances may enable proxying which would be detailed in the instance's privacy policy.